nathanjordan/jsoncanon/README.rst

 .. image:: https://coveralls.io/repos/nathanjordan/jsoncanon/badge.png
     :target: https://coveralls.io/r/nathanjordan/jsoncanon

-A Python library that creates a canonicalized version of a JSON document
+A Python library that creates a canonicalized version of a JSON document for uniqueness checking, hashing, and cryptography